-In this article, we give an overview of the noise sources arising from the spacecraft and instrumentation for time-series observations, and their expected temporal behavior.
+This article provides an overview of the noise sources arising from the spacecraft and instrumentation for time-series observations, and their observed temporal behavior.

-The information presented here is based on pre-flight predictions of observatory, telescope and/or instrument behavior; or based on experience with other missions (e.g. Hubble, Spitzer).
-It is subject to significant uncertainty until in-flight data is available to study the various sources of systematic noise and their impact on the photometric precision achievable with JWST instrumentation.
+The information presented here largely is based on pre-flight predictions of observatory, telescope and/or instrument behavior as well as early insights from commissioning.
+This article will be updated when the various sources of systematic noise and their impact on photometric precision can be fully assessed with in-flight data.